matale/lyra-windows-binaries/README.md

 My (SUCCESFUL!) attempt at building the Windows binaries for the lyra codec.

+## You can find the two binaries in the windows_binaries folder.

 Steps as much as I can remember.
 ChatGPT is helful if you get stuck or errors.

 Made the changes in the two commits